 (Set) Imaging State

-Use this button to store the current imaging state (microscope settings and Record parameters) as a state to be set when the current item is about to be acquired.
-When in Low Dose mode, the state also includes the axis position of the Focus area and the amount that a subarea is displaced from the center in the Focus camera parameters.
-One or both of these settings can thus be varied between tilt series to focus on favorable locations.
-This button is enabled whenever there is a file set to be opened for the current item or group of items (including for a tilt series).
+Use this button to store the current imaging state (microscope settings and imaging parameters) as a state to be set when the current item is about to be acquired.
+The button is enabled only for items where a file is set to be opened.
+If a montage is to be opened in Low Dose mode, the stored state will be for the Low Dose area to be used to acquire images, thus it can be Record, View, or Search.
+When in Low Dose mode, the state also includes the axis position of the Focus area, including rotation of the axis if any, and the amount that a subarea is displaced from the center in the Focus camera parameters.
+One or both of these settings can thus be varied between tilt series to focus on favorable locations, but if there is no other reason to save the state, it is preferable to use the Focus Pos button instead.
+The Imaging State button is enabled whenever there is a file set to be opened for the current item or group of items (including for a tilt series).
 The state is set when the Navigator first moves to the item position.
 Once you have a state set, the acquisition code in the item table (in the Acq column) will have an S at the end.
-To assess and modify the stored state for the current item, press Scheduled State in the Imaging State dialog box , modify the state as desired, and press this Imaging State button to store the modified state.
+To assess and modify the stored state for the current item, press Scheduled in the Imaging State dialog box , modify the state as desired, and press this Imaging State button to store the modified state.

 Use this button to check or adjust the parameters for the tilt series set to be acquired at the current item.
 The Tilt Series Setup dialog box will open, and new settings will be stored unless you Cancel out of the dialog.